-Annex A (informative): Guidelines for PDU Set identification without PDU Set RTP HE
+Annex A (informative): Guidelines for PDU Set identification

 A.0 General

+This informative annex provides guidelines for network functions like the UPF, which needs to determine PDU Set information, as described in TS 23.501 [X], Clause 5.37.5.
+The network function is typically provisioned with at least the Service Data Flow Filter to identify the Service Data Flow, and optionally additional information about the presence of RTP header extensions according to IETF RFC 8285 [11], the used RTP Payload Type, the used RTP Payload Format and other information.

+When the RTP sender multiplexes RTP data and control packets onto the same Service Data Flow using a single port, the RTP Sender should implement the Payload Type separation according to IETF RFC 5761, Clause 4 [10] and the network function should separate RTP data from RTCP data accordingly.

+To avoid IP fragmentation, the RTP sender should select a sufficiently small RTP payload.

+A.1 Leveraging RTP Header Extensions

+When the PDU Set related RTP Header Extensions are available within the RTP headers, the network function only needs parse the RTP header and the RTP header extensions.
+The RTP Header Extension for PDU Set Marking are defined in Clause 4.4.2.

+An intermediate network function determines based on the RTP header X bit being set to 1, whether the optional header extension fields are present in the RTP packet, after the SSRC and the (optional) CSRC fields in the RTP header.
+All information for the PDU Set identification is present within the RTP Header Extension and the network function does not need to know the RTP Payload format.
+The RTP Payload may be encrypted (i.e. SRTP).

+When multiple RTP header extensions are present within the RTP header, the network function uses the RTP Header Extendion ID for finding the PDU Set related HE.

+Editor’s Note: It is ffs, whether guideline on the usage of the Protocol Description is needed.

+A.2 Obtaining PDU Set information from RTP Payload

+A.2.0 General

-When the PDU Set based RTP Header Extension is not available, some or all of PDU Set information can be derived by the RTP/SRTP header, header extension and/or payloads.
+When the PDU Set based RTP Header Extension is not available, some or all of PDU Set information can be derived from the RTP/SRTP header, header extension and/or payloads, e.g., by a network function like the UPF.
 The possible PDU Set information to be derived based on the RTP/SRTP header, header extension and the payloads are provided as following.

-A.1 RTP/SRTP header
+A.2.1 RTP/SRTP header

+When RFC 6184 [5] or RFC 7798 [6] are used as payload formats, a network function can obtain some of the PDU Set information from RTP headers by following these guidelines.

-Figure X.1-1 RTP header fields as defined in RFC 3550 [4]
+Figure A.2.1-1: RTP header fields as defined in RFC 3550 [4]

-When the RTP/SRTP is used to convey the video content and the PDU Set represents a video frame, the video frame may be identified based on the RTP header fields as following:
+When the RTP/SRTP is used to convey the video content and when the PDU Set represents a video frame, the video frame may be identified based on the RTP header fields as following:

-- The "marker (M)" bit is used with the video payload formats in clause 2.2 to indicate the frame boundary, by setting the M bit on the last PDU of a frame.
+- The "marker (M)" bit is used with the video payload formats in clause A.2 to indicate the frame boundary, by setting the M bit on the last PDU of a frame.
 With the "M" bit and the sequence number in RTP header, the Indication of End PDU of a PDU Set and PDU SN within a PDU Set/frame can be derived.
+The network function should monitor the preceeding packets to detect and compensate for potential packet reordering.